mneunomne/pandemic_archive_of_voices-documentation/README.md

 The living body is the central object of all politics.
 ```
 *Paul B. Preciado, Learning from the Virus*

+The installation places collected voices as an audio visual experience.
+Collected voices that seek to express their own particular individual experience of the context of the pandemic.

+Reflecting the global aspect of this hyper-event, this is intended as a language-specific experience, exploring and indeterminacy of languages and how they interact and collide with each other while orbiting the present time of uncertainty.

-The installation puts the body of the visitor in the center point of an audio-video experience based on the pandemic archive of voices.
-The “virtual bodies” from those who took part in the archive move around in this virtual space.
-It seeks to produce a singular maditative space of communion among the diversity of subjective perspectives during this time of collective struggle.
+This dynamic archive of voices seeks to create a collective experience of sharing, a singular meditative space of communion among the diversity of subjective perspectives during this time of collective struggle.

 ### Simulation